1978 BRDC International Trophy

-The XXX BRDC International Trophy was a motor race for Formula One cars held on 19 March 1978 at the Silverstone Circuit, England.
+The XXX BRDC International Trophy was a non-championship motor race for Formula One cars held on 19 March 1978 at the Silverstone Circuit, England.
 It was the 30th running of the International Trophy, and the last to non-Championship Formula One regulations.
 The race was held over 40 laps of the Silverstone circuit, for a total distance of around 189 km.

 Although qualifying sessions had been dry, the race was run in torrential rain, resulting in multiple accidents and drivers spinning off.
 The race was eventually won by Keke Rosberg, his first victory in a Formula One car in only his second ever Formula One race.